 - Your student never calls home.
-If you’ve agreed on a reasonable amount of contact and your student misses calls, doesn’t answer your calls, or never calls, talk to her about it.
-It is possible that she is busy and happy and forgets.
-You may need to remind her that an occasional, quick call will reassure you.
-Or you may perceive that there is another reason why she doesn’t check in.
+If you’ve agreed on a reasonable amount of contact and your student misses calls, doesn’t answer your calls, or never calls, talk about it.
+It is possible that they are busy and happy and forget.
+You may need to remind them that an occasional, quick call will reassure you.
+Or you may perceive that there is another reason why your student doesn’t check in.
 (Remember, too, that a “reasonable amount of contact” is something on which you and your student need to agree.
-If you and she have a different notion of what is reasonable, that may explain why she is not calling.)
+If you have a different notions of what is reasonable, that may explain why they are not calling.)

 - Your student never wants to come home.
 If your student doesn’t want to come home for breaks or holidays, discuss the reasons.

-- When your student does come home for a visit – whether for a weekend or a break – she is resistant to returning to school.
+- When your student does come home for a visit – whether for a weekend or a break – they resist returning to school.
 There may be a normal reluctance to return to school (think about how you may feel about returning to work on Monday morning or after vacation), but if there is serious resistance, ask why.